-Waiting lists will be held in the order of the published oversubscription criteria and will be maintained until the end of the summer holidays 2023 in respect of Year 7, Year 9 and Year 12.
+Waiting lists will be held in the order of the published oversubscription criteria and will be maintained until the end of August 2025 in respect of Year 7 and Year 12.
 Any vacancies that arise will be allocated to the child at the top of the waiting list.

 Children placed at the school under the Local Authority's Fair Access Protocol will take priority over children on the waiting list.

-From I September 2023, the in-year admissions scheme applies and the waiting list procedure will change in that parents/carers will be asked to confirm their wish for their child to remain on a waiting list in order that the list can be kept up to date.
+From 1 September 2025, the in-year admissions scheme applies, and the waiting list procedure will change in that parents/carers will be asked to confirm their wish for their child to remain on a waiting list in order that the list can be kept up to date.